 Change the type by accessing properties.
 Change it to “900mm Pipe”.
 Click finish.

-Create railing for the back side balcony, then you are finish in this tutorial.
+Create railing for the backside balcony, then you are finished in this tutorial.

 *You can purchase this Revit Architecture tutorial compilation in an e-book.
 Find out the books in our E-Store .